I Don't Want to Talk About It: Year-end charts

+Certifications

 Everything but the Girl version

 In 1988, English musical duo Everything but the Girl released their version of the song as a stand-alone single; it was later included on the reissue of their fourth studio album, Idlewild (1988).
 Tracey Thorn has said that Stewart had been regarded as "a heroic figure" in her home when she was growing up, and that her brother Keith owned the "albums with grimy-sounding titles like An Old Raincoat Won't Ever Let You Down, and Gasoline Alley".
 She herself had "always liked Atlantic Crossing."

 This version was also met with success in the UK, peaking at number three on the UK Singles Chart.
 It was the duo's first British top-10 hit and would remain their only one until 1995, when the Todd Terry remix of "Missing" also peaked at number three.
 Outside the UK, the song reached number three in Ireland and number 19 in New Zealand.